-The Bonds maturing on and after February 15, 2033 are subject to redemption prior to maturity, at the option of the District, in whole or from time to time in part, in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2032 or any date thereafter, at a redemption price equal to the principal amount thereof plus accrued interest to the date fixed for redemption.
-If less than all of the Bonds are to be redeemed, the District shall determine the principal amount and maturities

-(or mandatory sinking fund redemption amounts within a maturity with respect to Term Bonds) to be redeemed and shall direct the Paying Agent/Registrar to select by lot or other customary method that results in a random selection, the Bonds or portions thereof within a maturity (or mandatory sinking fund redemption amounts within a maturity with respect to Term Bonds), to be redeemed.
+The Bonds maturing on and after February 15, 2034 are subject to redemption prior to maturity, at the option of the District, in whole or from time to time in part, in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2033 or any date thereafter, at a redemption price equal to the principal amount thereof plus accrued interest to the date fixed for redemption.
+If less than all of the Bonds are to be redeemed, the District shall determine the principal amount and maturities to be redeemed and shall direct the Paying Agent/Registrar to select by lot or other customary method that results in a random selection, the Bonds or portions thereof within a maturity, to be redeemed.